 Working papers:

-Abstract: This paper examines the impact of fine particulate matter (PM2.5) on fatal car accidents across the United States, using instrumental variable (IV) analysis with wind direction as an instrument for air pollution.
-I find that a 1 μg/m³ increase in daily PM2.5 levels is associated with a 1.34% increase in daily fatal accidents after accounting for weather conditions and fixed effects.
-Extending the analysis to hourly data, I find that a 1 μg/m³ increase in PM2.5 levels in the hour prior to an accident results in a 1.97% increase in fatal crashes, suggesting that short-term pollution exposure impairs cognitive function and increases accident risk in real time.
-Reducing PM2.5 by 1 μg/m³ could prevent approximately 550 fatalities annually, leading to an estimated economic savings of $4.06 billion based on the value of a statistical life (VSL).
+Abstract: Â This paper examines the causal impact of fine particulate matter (PM2.5) on traffic crashes using instrumental variable analysis with wind direction as an instrument for air pollution.
+I provide evidence at both the national level across U.S. counties and through a detailed case study of Chicago.
+The national analysis reveals that a 1 unit increase in daily PM2.5 levels leads to a 1.34% increase in fatal accidents after accounting for weather conditions and fixed effects.
+Extending to hourly data, I find that a 1 unit increase in PM2.5 in the hour prior to an accident results in a 1.97% increase in fatal crashes, indicating that immediate pollution exposure impairs cognitive function in real time.
+The Chicago case study validates these findings while revealing that pollution affects crash severity, suggesting pollution impairs drivers' ability to avoid or mitigate severe outcomes.
+Individual crash-level analysis confirms that PM2.5 increases injury severity conditional on a crash occurring.
+A one unit reduction in PM2.5 could prevent approximately 550 fatal crashes annually nationwide, valued at $4.06 billion using the EPA's Value of Statistical Life.
 These findings contribute to the literature on the cognitive effects of air pollution and suggest that the social costs of pollution may be underestimated.

 Effect of the Clean Air Act (1970) on Mental Health Outcomes